Welcome to Travis Credit Union

 At the time the wire transfer request is accepted by us, your account will be debited for the amount of the transfer and for the transfer fee.
 Please refer to the Fee Schedule.

 The Wire Transfer Request will be confirmed on your statement of account.
-If you learn of any error in the transfer, immediately notify us in writing at: Travis Credit Union, ATTN: VP Central Operations, 1 Travis Way, Vacaville, California 95687 or by telephone at (800) 877-8328.
+If you learn of any error in the transfer, immediately notify us in writing at: Travis Credit Union, ATTN: VP Payments, 1 Travis Way, Vacaville, California 95687 or by telephone at (800) 877-8328.
 In no case may such notice be made more than 14 days after first confirmation of the request.
 If the request is made in error and Travis Credit Union suffers a loss because you failed to notify us within this 14 day period, you will reimburse the Credit Union for such loss.

 We will be responsible for making the transfer as provided in this agreement and the only representations and warranties are in this agreement.
 We cannot be responsible for the errors, actions, or failure to act of any other person or entity used to make the transfer or to transmit information, such as other financial institutions, government entities or carriers of communication.
 These persons and entities are not agents of Travis Credit Union.